Boardroom coup: Anheuser–Busch

-After the death of his youngest daughter in a freak car accident late in 1974, the aging Anheuser–Busch CEO Gussie Busch, who had already become unusually wary of spending company money on new projects, was so consumed with grief that he was impossible to work with.
-In May 1975, his oldest son, August Busch III, put into action a plan he had been working on with executives close to him for several years, and persuaded the board to replace his father with him.
-Busch was allowed to retain some of his company perks and continue running the St. Louis Cardinals, a baseball team that the company owned, but only if he represented his departure from the company leadership as voluntary.
-Only after his death in 1989 was it made public otherwise.
+Following the death of his youngest daughter in a freak car accident in late 1974, the aging Anheuser–Busch CEO Gussie Busch, who had already become unusually wary of spending company money on new projects, was so consumed with grief that he could no longer effectively manage the company's affairs.
+In May, 1975, his oldest son, August Busch III, put into action a plan he had been working on with executives close to him for several years.
+The board was persuaded to remove the elder Busch and install his son as CEO.
+Gussie Busch was allowed to retain some of his company perks and continue running the St. Louis Cardinals, a baseball team that the company owned, but only on the condition that he acknowledge his departure from the company leadership was voluntary.
+It wasn't until the after the death of Gussie Busch in 1989, that the truth of his removal as CEO was made public.

 Apple (1985)

 In 1985, Steve Jobs was stripped of his title as Apple’s chief visionary after a boardroom meeting in which Apple's representatives sided with then-CEO John Sculley.
 Despite the success of a new advertising campaign release in 1984, there was significant backlog of unsold stock, which was worth millions in revenue.
 Demand for the products dropped significantly between 1984 and 1985, which led to rising tensions between the CEO and Jobs.
 In an attempt to raise confidence in the company and his own ability, he launched a new computer, the Turbo Mac.
 His new piece of technology featured a multitude of different features from previous Mac models including a faster operating system, customised internal parts exclusively for the Turbo and the ability to store data from within.

 The project, however, was unsuccessful due to problems in the physical technology of the system.
 After that failure, with no sign of improvement in profits at the corporation, a boardroom meeting was set up to decide Apple's and, unknowingly to him, Jobs's future as well.
-No concrete solutions were, made and a few months later, in 1985, Jobs and Sculley had a showdown.
+No concrete solutions were made, and a few months later, in 1985, Jobs and Sculley had a showdown.
 Sculley ousted his rival, diminished his former title, and forced Jobs to leave the company.